-This strawberry vinaigrette recipe is made with fresh, delicious ingredients.
-Bottled salad dressings can be convenient but they’re costly and oftentimes not even vegan.
-Besides, homemade salad dressings are so much better!
+This strawberry vinaigrette recipe is made with fresh, delicious ingredients like strawberries.
 Drizzle this tasty vinaigrette on salads, steamed vegetables, and even use it as a condiment for sandwiches.

 Once you start making your own homemade salad dressings, there’s no going back to store-bought.
 That’s all I’m going to say about that.